As women, we are especially prone to comparison.

-1. Name your strengths
+1. Name your strengths.

 Now there are varieties of gifts, but the same Spirit; and there are varieties of service but the same Lord; and there are varieties of activities, but it is the same God who empowers them all in everyone.
 To each is given the manifestation of the Spirit for the common good. ~1 Corinthians 12:4-7

 What are your strengths?
 What gifts has the Lord given you?
 Have you taken time to consider what it is you’re good at?

 Naming your strengths will stand as a good reminder to you when you begin comparing yourself to others that you’re not a failure.

-2. Know your weaknesses
+2. Know your weaknesses.

 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong. ~2 Corinthians 12:9-10

 Take some time to consider your weaknesses.
 Acknowledge them and then review your strengths again.

 Just because you have weaknesses it doesn’t mean you’re a failure.
 It means you are human.

-3. Determine your God-given mission
+3. Determine your God-given mission.

 I am a huge advocate for developing a mission statement for your life.
 I believe every one of us should sit down and spend time praying and seeking the Lord’s will for our lives.

 Knowing your mission and purpose will help curb the comparison game as you stay on the path God has for you, and you can rejoice with the woman whose skills you admire because she’s excelling on the path the Lord has for her.

-4. Go deeper into the Gospel
+4. Go deeper into the Gospel.

 As we look at what we accomplish compared to someone else (or vice versa), with our eyes on the Gospel we know that apart from Christ we can do nothing.

-5. Act on your strengths
+5. Act on your strengths and mission.

-6. Seek to grow in areas you are weak
+6. Seek to grow in areas you are weak.

 But by the grace of God I am what I am, and his grace toward me was not in vain.
 On the contrary, I worked harder than any of them, though it was not I, but the grace of God that is with me. ~1 Corinthians 15:10

 Even though weakness can be something to get down on ourselves about, we shouldn’t.
 In areas where we are weak, we should seek to grow.

-7. Accept the journey
+7. Enjoy the journey.